sagemath/sage/src/doc/en/tutorial/latex.rst

     sage: latex.engine('pdflatex')

 At this point a command like ``view(graphs.CompleteGraph(4))`` should produce a PDF with an appropriate image of the complete graph `K_4`.

-(In fact, the first step could be omitted as the preamble is automatically set up properly for graphs.)
+Actually the preliminary steps could be omitted as the preamble is automatically set up properly for graphs and ``pdflatex`` is the default LaTeX engine in Sage.
+Try the command again after restarting Sage.

 Note that there is a variety of options to affect how a graph is rendered in LaTeX via ``tkz-graph``, which is outside the scope of this section.
 See the